OneSignal

 Error rate tracks the ratio of 5xx responses and timeouts to total push API requests.
 Knock automatically retries failed requests, so transient provider errors rarely affect end-user delivery.

-From March 3rd to June 1st, OneSignal averaged a 0.10% daily error rate for 5xx responses and timeouts, with the highest single-day error rate reaching 2.88%.
-This falls within the normal range we observe across push notification providers on the Knock platform, reflecting generally reliable service.
+From March 25th to June 23rd, OneSignal averaged a 0.07% daily error rate for 5xx responses and timeouts, with the highest single-day error rate reaching 2.88%.
+This is one of the lowest error rates among providers on Knock, indicating strong reliability and consistent uptime.
 Knock automatically retries failed requests, so transient provider errors rarely affect end-user delivery.

 About these metrics: Data represents notifications sent through Knock to OneSignal during the specified period.
 Response time measures time from Knock to provider acceptance.
 Error rate includes only provider 5xx responses and timeouts.